 Our Title 1 schools are participating in the Targeted Assistance Program.
 At these sites, full time intervention teachers provide focused support to struggling or academically at-risk learners from our EL, SED and FY/H (Foster Youth/Homeless) populations.
-Approximately 3 of the salaries of these certificated teachers are funded through supplemental funding.
+Approximately % of the salaries of these certificated teachers are funded through supplemental funding.

 Supplemental funding is also used for PD for our GenEd teachers, dedicated to addressing the academic and socio-emotional needs of our EL, SED, and FY/H students.
+PDs for all teachers were provided on: Addressing Learning Loss (with emphasis on strategies for thos most at risk - EL, LI and FY/H) and Best Practices for Teaching ELs in Distance Learning.
 Additionally, special programs and apps are purchased to provide more support for our instructors who have clusters of these subgroups.
+Examples of these programs are: Flocabulary (for its vocabulary programs) and Fluency Tutor (a reading program that has built in translations and picture dictionaries).
 Home visits (for EL, SED and FY/H) conducted by teams of administrators, counselors and/or teachers are also funded by supplemental funds.